hackclub/hackclub/workshops/space_game/README.md

     time.sleep(1)
   game2end = True
 ```
-The "time.sleep(1)" line will wait one second before running the for loop again.
-The loop runs timeVal times, so that is how we create a five second timer.
-After the loop, set the game2end boolean to true.
+- This for loop will run `timeVal` times.
+But how will it be `timeVal` seconds long?
+That's where the `time.sleep(1)` line comes in, which will wait one second before running the loop again.
+This creates our five second timer.
+- Within the loop, clear then screen, go to the specified coordinate, and led the user know how much time they have remaining.
+- After the loop, set the game2end boolean to true to represent the game's end.

-# Space Bar
+## Space Bar
 <img src="https://media0.giphy.com/media/3o6nV0O3Df8yh9oGpq/giphy.gif" width="380" alt="Space Bar Gif">

-The user's gonna be pressing space so let's handle that.
+The user's going to be pressing space so let's handle that.
 This is also where it will check what game is currently being played and have code for both games.
+This function goes at the bottom of the program.

-## Initial Variables
+### Initial Variables
 ```csharp
 def space():
   global game1Playing